inclusive-design/financial-inclusion/src/collections/chapters/en/frameworks-for-financial-inclusion.md

 #### Level of Impact

 Each person can be more or less impacted by each factor.
-The more impacted one is, the more systemic barriers they have against achieving financial stability.
+The more impacted one is, the more systemic barriers they face to achieving financial stability.

 #### Breakdown of the different factors